 With the advancement of technology, digital marketing has taken the world by storm.
 Now more than ever, it’s easier to reach your target audience and develop your business further.
 No matter how simple some people perceive digital marketing is, it can actually be qualified as a science of its own.

 Most rising business owners aren’t even fully aware of what this term entails.
 This becomes even more evident as time progresses and new trends are developed.
 Hence, it’s important to divide digital marketing into its main components and show business owners everywhere exactly what they’re dealing with.

-Search Engine Optimization, or more commonly known as SEO, is the cornerstone of digital marketing.
-Google aims to show the most relevant results on a given topic and sites with the best optimised websites always show up in the top searches.
+Search Engine Optimisation, or more commonly known as SEO, is the cornerstone of digital marketing.
+Google aims to show the most relevant results on a given topic and sites with the best-optimised websites always show up in the top searches.
 SEO focuses on the increase of organic traffic i.e. the non-paid search engine results.

 Furthermore, SEO is a unique mixture of technical and creative approaches.
 To truly develop your business and make your site better for your users, you’ll have to master both of these approaches.
 This is why a whole team of people is usually responsible for optimising a website.

 This part of SEO implies optimising your website in terms of content and HTML code.
 On-site SEO goes beyond helping search engines properly identify your content.
 It also lets your customers know what the website is about and if it’s truly relevant to what they were searching for.